katherine-benjamin/ph-knotted-proteins/README.md

 Landscapes for the second section are stored in `./data/generators/landscapes/`.
 Here, the landscape corresponding to the persistence diagram for d-interpolated 3KZK_A may be found in `./data/generators/landscapes/interpolated_xd/3kzk_A.lan`.

+Landscapes generated from noisy input are again stored in subdirectories.

 ### Distance matrices

 We have precomputed all three distance matrices used in our analysis.
 For the validation section, the Wasserstein distance matrix is stored in `./data/validation/wass_dm_x6.txt` and the landscape distance matrix is stored in `./data/validation/landscape_dm_x6.txt`.
 For the generators section, the distance matrix is stored in `./data/generators/truncated_dm_x6.txt`.

+We also store distance matrices corresponding to noisy input data.
+For example, the landscape distance matrix corresponding to Gaussian noise with sigma=0.1 is stored in `./data/validation/landscape_dm_x6_v0.1.txt`.

 ## Usage